aroman/elementary-on-a-mac/README.md

 1. Rename the refind EFI blob (`$ mv /Volumes/ESP/EFI/BOOT/refind_x64.efi /Volumes/ESP/EFI/BOOT/bootx64.efi`)
 1. Reboot and see if your problem is fixed.

+### After booting installation USB screen remains black

+If the screen remains black after booting from the installation USB, try the following steps:

+1. When the boot menu with the elementary OS logo appears enter the boot menu
+1. Change the boot parameters `quiet splash` to `nomodeset` and continue booting

+That solution is an extract of a [StackExchange answer][se-black-screen].

 ## <a id="resources">Additional Resources</a>

 * [Guide to switch to Elementary from Mac][mac-switch-guide]